LuyangLee/starter-hugo-academic/content/home/experience.md

     date_end: ''
     description: |2-
         Projects include:
-        * Design and implement a scalable and efficient security gateway.
+        * Design and implement a scalable and efficient security gateway for cross-network access control.
-        * Design and construct a development and deployment platforms for heterogeneous FPGAs in the cloud.
+        * Design a unified framework for heterogeneous FPGAs acceleration in the cloud.
+        * Design a hardware-software co-design congestion control framework for datacenter network (e.g., RDMA).
         * Research cutting-edge technology and hold TED(Tech, Eng, Dev) sharing.

 design: